-a Program Detail is opened in TWIST for each TANF applicant attending a WOA; and
+a Program Detail is opened in WorkInTexas.com for each TANF applicant attending a WOA; and

 Workforce Services Orientation is added as a Choices Applicant service (fund code 90).
 If the customer does not choose to begin Choices participation at the time of the WOA, the Program Detail must be closed immediately after the WOA to allow the customer’s entry into the outreach pool upon certification for benefits.

-For specific information on using TWIST Scheduler, refer to the Guide to Using TWIST, located under the help menu in TWIST.
+.

 B-103: One-Time TANF